Avalanche blaze past Knights 7-1 in penalty-filled Game 1

+DENVER (AP) — The book on Nathan MacKinnon and the Colorado Avalanche: They’re extremely speedy.

+An overlooked chapter in that book: They can turn physical, too, when push comes to shove.

-DENVER (AP) — Nathan MacKinnon and Gabriel Landeskog each scored twice and the well-rested Colorado Avalanche made quick work of Vegas with their speed, beating the Golden Knights 7-1 on Sunday night in a skirmish-filled Game 1 of their second-round playoff series.
+MacKinnon and Gabriel Landeskog each scored twice and the well-rested Avalanche made quick work of Vegas with their speed, beating the Golden Knights 7-1 on Sunday night in a skirmish-filled Game 1 of their second-round playoff series.

 What began as Colorado putting on a passing clinic — racing out to a 5-0 lead — spiraled into one fight after another.
-There were a total of 74 penalty minutes between the teams, including four 10-minute misconduct calls and a match penalty on Vegas’ Ryan Reaves.
+There were a total of 79 penalty minutes between the teams, including four 10-minute misconduct calls in the third period and a match penalty on Vegas’ Ryan Reaves, who was also given an attempt-to-injure penalty.

+“I don’t think you can call that physicality to be honest with you,” Landeskog said.
+“Reaves is on a mission to hurt somebody in the third and that’s what he goes out and does.
+I’m sure the league will take a look at it, intent to injure.”

-Young defenseman Cale Makar added a goal and three assists, while Brandon Saad and Mikko Rantanen also scored for the Avalanche, who had an extra burst after nearly a week off following a four-game sweep of St. Louis in round one.
+Young defenseman Cale Makar added a goal and three assists, while Brandon Saad and Mikko Rantanen also scored for the Avalanche, who had an extra burst after nearly a week break following a four-game sweep of St. Louis in round one.

+“Everyone took it serious, the break.
+Wasn’t a vacation,” MacKinnon said.
+“Everyone was ready to go and we had a great start.”

 William Karlsson scored the lone goal for Vegas.
-Robin Lehner was a surprise starter in net and stopped 30 shots in his first appearance of the playoffs.
-He stepped in for Marc-Andre Fleury, who was in net for all seven games as the Golden Knights eliminated Minnesota on Friday.
+Robin Lehner was a surprise starter in net and stopped 30 shots in his first appearance of these playoffs.
+He stepped in for Marc-Andre Fleury, who was in goal for all seven games as the Golden Knights eliminated Minnesota on Friday.

+“Playoffs are about having short memories and getting ready for the next one,” Vegas coach Pete DeBoer said.
+“The bottom line was we weren’t good enough tonight.
+They were very good.”

 Game 2 is Wednesday in Denver.

-Rantanen got things going with a first-period goal to energize a crowd that was recently expanded to 10,500 fans.
+Rantanen got things going with a first-period goal to energize a crowd that was recently expanded to 10,500 fans (official attendance was 10,489).
 They saw Philipp Grubauer finish with 24 saves and 11 Colorado players record an assist.

 Then, there was a whole lot of pushing and shoving.

 Things turned testy soon after Mattias Janmark took a big hit from Avs defenseman Ryan Graves at 8:26 of the second period.
-Graves’ shoulder-to-chest hit knocked Janmark into the boards and he was helped off the ice.
+Graves’ shoulder-to-chest check knocked Janmark into the boards and he was helped off the ice.
+He didn’t return and DeBoer didn’t have an update.

 The Golden Knights were none-too-pleased with the shot.
 William Carrier later took back-to-back roughing penalties on Makar and then Graves.

+“Defenseless player.
+It’s a blindside interference,” Vegas captain Mark Stone said.
+“Obviously didn’t like the hit.”

 It only got rougher in the third period.
 Max Pacioretty drew a roughing penalty on Avs defenseman Samuel Girard as the Vegas forward swung his shoulder and stick with 16:13 remaining.
 The hit led to a flurry of pushing and shoving.